 Objective.
-Maintain existing Bay wetlands and tide lands, protect them from urban and agricultural encroachments, or degradation, and manage the open waters of Arcata Bay for their wildlife, fisheries, navigation and ecological values and recreation and tourism uses.
+Maintain existing Bay wetlands and tide lands, protect them from urban and agricultural encroachments, or degradation, and manage the open waters of Arcata Bay for their wildlife, fisheries, ~~navigation~~ and ecological ~~values~~services, ~~and as well as~~ navigation, recreation, and tourism uses.

-RC-4a Protection of open waters /tideland areas of Arcata Bay.
+RC-4a Protection of open waters ~~and~~ tideland areas of Arcata Bay.

-The tidal and water areas of Arcata Bay constitute a fragile Public Trust resource and access shall be controlled to avoid resource degradation, while maintaining the public's right to navigation.
-Tidal marshes shall be enhanced and maintained, especially in the areas of McDaniel, Gannon, and Butcher's Sloughs, to protect wetland values.
+The ~~tidal and water~~open water areas ~~and~~ tidelands of Arcata Bay constitute a fragile Public Trust resource and access shall be controlled to avoid resource degradation, while maintaining the public's right to navigation.
+Tidal marshes shall be enhanced and maintained, especially in the areas of McDaniel, Gannon, and Butcher's Sloughs, to protect wetland ~~values~~services.

 RC-4b Access to Arcata Bay.
-The following routes are designated as Public Access Corridors and are to be properly signed and identified as approved Bay access points.
+The following bicycle and pedestrian routes are designated as Public Access Corridors, ~~and are to~~shall be properly signed and identified as approved Bay access points.

 1. "I" Street from Samoa Boulevard, south through the Arcata Marsh and Wildlife Sanctuary to the boat launching facility on Arcata Bay.
 2. South -"G" Street south of "H" Street, to Highway 101.
-3. [Highway 101 Humboldt Bay Trail](#) from Samoa Boulevard (Highway 255), south to Bayside Cutoff.
+3. Highway 101~~Humoldt~~ Bay Trail from Samoa Boulevard (Highway 255), south to Bayside Cutoff and beyond.
 4. Samoa Boulevard from Highway 101 west to Mad River Slough.